Aymeric Laporte injury: Defender set for six months on the sidelines but Man City boss Pep Guardiola remains positive | Goal.com

 The 25-year-old is also unable to aid the cause of his club side, with it feared that he could be out of action for a prolonged period of time.

-Guardiola has suggested that will not be the case, although it will be early in the New Year before a commanding centre-half comes back into contention.
+Guardiola has suggested that will not be the case, although it will be early in the New Year before the commanding centre-half comes back into contention.

 The Blues boss told reporters when asked about how long the Frenchman could be out for: “Not long, five months, six months, next year...
 January or February.”